Janfred/draft-janfred-eap-fido/draft-janfred-eap-fido.md

 ### Optional Configuration items
 * Only if the routing ID is not a suffix of the server's name in the certificate: the exact server name
 * Only if FIDO2 discoverable credentials are not used: a username
-* Only if FIDO2 discoverable credentials are used, and the FIDO2 credential's scope (see {{openquestions_rpid}} is not a suffix of the routing ID: the exact scope for the FIDO transaction
+* Only if the FIDO2 credential's scope (see {{openquestions_rpid}} is not a suffix of the routing ID: the exact scope for the FIDO transaction

 ## TLS handshake phase